Payal Arora: Work

 She has written on digital cultures and inequality in the Global South.
 She has authored and co-edited numerous papers and books and delivered hundreds of talks around the world, including two TEDx talks on the future of the internet and on why we need less innovation.
 Forbes called her “next billion champion” in reference to her award-winning book “The Next Billion Users: Digital Life Beyond the West” which examines the online behavior of citizens in India, China, South Africa, Brazil, and the Middle East.
 The book has been featured by publications such as The Economist, TechCrunch and Frankfurter Allgemeine Zeitung.
 Engadget stated that her Harvard book is one of “the most interesting, thought-provoking books on science and technology we can find.”

 In 2021, the UNHCR Innovation Services commissioned Arora to execute a field study and report on the digital leisure divide and the forcibly replaced in Brazil.
 In 2016, she was commissioned by UNESCO to write up a report on prize-based incentives for innovations in ICTs in education which was presented at the Mobile Learning Week at UNESCO Paris.
+In 2023, she was selected as a Resident Fellow at the Bellagio Center, an international residency of the Rockefeller Foundation awarded to leading scholars, artists, and practitioners.

+In 2024, she published a book with MIT Press ‘From Pessimism to Promise: Lessons from the Global South on Designing Inclusive Tech.’
+The book examines contrasting global attitudes toward emerging technologies, arguing that public discourse in Western countries has become increasingly pessimistic about technologies such as artificial intelligence, while communities in the Global South often express greater optimism despite acknowledged risks and harms.
+Drawing on ethnographic research and collaborations with public and private organizations in the Global South, Arora contends that this “pessimism bias” can obscure how such technologies may address diverse aspirations and urgent needs in these contexts.

+The book received endorsements from author of Design of Everyday things Don Norman, Leyla Acaroglu, Founder of Disrupt Design, Gina Neff, Minderoo Centre for Technology and Democracy at the University of Cambridge, Arundhati Bhattacharya, Chairperson & CEO, Salesforce India, and Charles Hayes, former IDEO managing director and partner.
+The book has been covered by several international media outlets including The Financial Times, de Volkskrant, and UX magazine.

-Arora is a member of several boards and advisory committees, including Facebook's Social Science One and ICRIER Prosus Centre for Internet and Digital Economy.
+Arora is a member of several boards and advisory committees, including Facebook's Social Science One, FutureWorks Asia, Bridging Divides, UNU EGov and ICRIER Prosus Centre for Internet and Digital Economy.
 She is a Rockefeller Bellagio Resident Fellow.

 Awards

 In 2017 her teaching was awarded with the Erasmus University Rotterdam's Education Prize.

+The Next Billion Users book by Harvard Press won the 2020 PROSE Award by The Association of American Publishers (AAP) under the Business, Management, Finance category.
+Her book ‘From Pessimism to Promise’ by MIT Press won the Silver Medal by Axiom Business Book Awards 2025 under the Emerging Trends/AI category, and was longlisted for the 2024 Porchlight Business Book Awards under the Innovation and Creativity category.